Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - continued working on implementing the Builder pattern, considering if it's necessary to use a Director

+# Monday, March 13th

+## William
+- You can now choose between the SQL database or the database stub at runtime using a quick login dialog before the actual app launches

 # Thursday, March 16th

 ## Aaron